aleannox/cyclegan_keras/README.md

 The image generation needs a config in the same format as the model training.
 You can use the same config as the one used in training or a different one (as long
-as the image shape is the same).
+as the model architecture is the same).

 The generation script generates mapped images for all images in
 `data/source_images/<DATASET_NAME>/{test_A, test_B}`.